marylkayoe/nRIM_ConfocalToolbox/README.md

 - `method`: Method for generating the thumbnail.
 Options are `'std'`, `'mean'`, `'max'`, `'min'`.
 Default is `'std'`.
 - `frameIndex`: Specifies which frame(s) to include.
 Options are `'all'`, `'first'`, `'last'`, `'middle'`, `'random'`.
 Default is `'all'`.
 - `newHeight`: Desired height of the thumbnail in pixels.
 Default is 512.
 The width (`newWidth`) will be calculated based on the `ratio` parameter.
-- `ratio`: Aspect ratio of the thumbnail. `'square'` for 1:1 ratio or `'original'` to maintain the original aspect ratio of the image stack.
+- `aspectRatio`: Aspect ratio of the thumbnail. `'square'` for 1:1 ratio or `'original'` to maintain the original aspect ratio of the image stack.
 Default is `'square'`.
 - `imageDescriptor`: Optional string to include in the title of the thumbnail image.
 Default is an empty string. long filenames will not look good.